junopark00/tk-desktop-iomanager/README.md

 - Other functionalities are currently not implemented.

+- In the publishing process, for the converting step, I did not separate it into a other thread, keeping in mind that it operates on a render farm.

 ## Installation

 #### You must be prepared for [Shotgrid](https://shotgrid.autodesk.com/)  and Advanced Project Settings in Shotgrid Desktop App to use `tk-desktop-iomanager`!